stolostron/multicloud-operators-foundation/README.md

 make build
 ```

-make build will build all the binaries in output directory.
+make build will build all the binaries in current directory.

 ### Prerequisites